renatabg2205/Pewlett-Hackard-Analysis/README.md

 - 1,549 employees (0.5% of the entire workforce) were born between January 1, 1965 and December 31, 1965 and are eligible for participating in the mentorship program.
 - The majority of the mentorship-eligible employees are in senior positions like the ones that are needed to fulfill the employees that are going to retire.

-Below is the breakdown by title:
+Below is the breakdown by title:-

 ![mentorship_titles.PNG](Images/mentorship_titles.PNG)